SUI-Components/sui-components/components/atom/textarea/README.md

 # AtomTextarea

-AtomTextarea a component that wraps a composition of textarea + Help  Messages.
-It has some properties like:
-- it displays the number of characters
-- it doesn't allow more characters than the `maxCharacters` (`4000` by default)
+AtomTextarea a component that wraps a textarea with the behaviout of doesn't allowinf more characters than the `maxCharacters` (`4000` by default)

 ## Installation